Application Process & Requirements

 When are applications due?

-Applications for the political science program are always due on January 15th, regardless of the day of the week on which it falls.
+Applications for the political science program are due on December 15, regardless of the day of the week on which it falls.

 When will admission decisions be made?